polareth/savvy/DEV_NOTES.md

 [ ] Button "share results" to export them (md? pdf? json?); probably a table as well as all the details in a concise document

-[ ] in the local-chain api, return different error codes based on what failed, and decode them browser-side to display in the toast
+[x] in the local-chain api, return different error codes based on what failed, and decode them browser-side to display in the toast

-[ ] When integrating Arbitrum, will need to change 'hasCustomStack' to differenciate OP and Arbitrum + add oracle addresses to config
+[x] When integrating Arbitrum, will need to change 'hasCustomStack' to differenciate OP and Arbitrum

-[ ] Add a "underlying" property on rollups to be able to calculate the fee later, for instance the id of the underlying chain (e.g. currentChain being Optimism, we need to access the Ethereum client)
+[x] Add a "underlying" property on rollups to be able to calculate the fee later, for instance the id of the underlying chain (e.g. currentChain being Optimism, we need to access the Ethereum client)

 - Use 2 gas price selection to simulate both the L2 and the L1 conditions
 - We can't just return a l1Submission string/bigint to account for that, needs more complex logic

-[ ] Allow do estimation with url query (amount of recipients, sender, token address, type…); even though drop.gaslite.org or any app can already do so with `estimateGas`, this provides a nice table with results + lets user estimate with different network conditions
+[ ] Allow do estimation with url query (amount of recipients, sender, token address, type…); even though drop.gaslite.org or any app can already do so with `estimateGas`, this provides a nice table with results + lets user estimate with different network conditions => basically sharing a simulation to reren it

 - also maybe if more convenient directly an api endpoint would be better?
 Actually maybe can be setup from vercel

 [x] REFACTORED: Put gas price & native token price inside Advanced (in a collapsible)

-[x] DONE: Utils to convert gwei (or anything really) based on currency; e.g. L2 on OP stack need at least 3-4 decimals when Ethereum/Polygon is ok with 2
+[x] Utils to convert gwei (or anything really) based on currency; e.g. L2 on OP stack need at least 3-4 decimals when Ethereum/Polygon is ok with 2

 [x] REFACTORED: See if there is a "maxSupply" for the provided token (BEFORE fetching local-chain), and if so, compare it to the amount of tokens airdropped; if not enough, ask the user to provide an account that owns enough tokens